777arc/PySDR/content/doa.rst

  n = np.random.randn(Nr, N) + 1j*np.random.randn(Nr, N)
  r = r + 0.04*n

-And if we run our Capon's beamformer on this new scenario we get the following results:
+And if we run our MVDR beamformer on this new scenario we get the following results:

 .. image:: ../_images/doa_capons2.svg
    :align: center